-6. List any Trustee, Investment Committee Member or staff employee within the 12 month period from July 1, 2014 to June 30, 2015 who has become employed by, represented or entered into an agreement with you or an affiliate.

-7. List any payment made by you or an affiliate for travel or lodging for the benefit of a Trustee, Investment Committee Member or staff.

-8. List all instances in which you or an affiliate used the name of the System or the System's logo in a manner that suggests impropriety, favoritism, or bias by the Board of Trustees, the Investment Committee or the System.

-9. Disclose all conflicts of interest, potential conflicts of interest, or situations that could reasonably be perceived as creating conflicts of interest.

-☐ My checkmark herein, certifies that I have read the New Hampshire Retirement System's Code of Ethics.
-I further certify, on behalf of the corporation, partnership or other business entity providing services to the System, that such entity is in full compliance with the provisions and policies stated in the Code of Ethics except as otherwise noted above, and have no knowledge or evidence of any violation of the Code of Ethics by a Trustee, Investment Committee Member, staff employee, consultant or other agent of the New Hampshire RetirementSystem.
+6. List any Trustee, Investment Committee Member or staff employee within the 12 month period from July 1, 2014 to June 30, 2015 who has become employed by, represented or entered into an agreement with you or an affiliate. ☐ None to Report 7.
+List any payment made by you or an affiliate for travel or lodging for the benefit of a Trustee, Investment Committee Member or staff. ☐ None to Report 8.
+List all instances in which you or an affiliate used the name of the System or the System's logo in a manner that suggests impropriety, favoritism, or bias by the Board of Trustees, the Investment Committee or the System. ☐ None to Report 9.
+Disclose all conflicts of interest, potential conflicts of interest, or situations that could reasonably be perceived as creating conflicts of interest.
+None to Report of ser the vio My checkmark herein, certifies that I have read the New Hampshire Retirement System's Code Ethics .
+I further certify, on behalf of the corporation, partnership or other business entity providing vices to the System, that such entity is in full compliance with the provisions and policies stated in a Code of Ethics except as otherwise noted above, and have no knowledge or evidence of any plation of the Code of Ethics by a Trustee, Investment Committee Member, staff employee, insultant or other agent of the New Hampshire Retirement System.
+Da te: